If you’ve never thought of visiting Patagonia, you should – there’s hidden gems a’plenty.

 Friendly guides lead exclusive excursions to the nearby fjords and mountains, and the exemplary onsite restaurant serves the best of the local bounty – like Patagonian hare, white strawberries and, yes, pasture-raised organic lamb.

-This 40-room resort also debuted in 2012, within southern Patagonia’s breathtaking Torres del Paine National Park.
+The 40-room Tierra Patagonia resort also debuted in 2012, within southern Patagonia’s breathtaking Torres del Paine National Park.

 Interiors have a Scandinavia-on-Lake-Sarmiento vibe, with sleek furniture made from indigenous blond wood alongside the occasional sheepskin throw or cowhide rug.